-Program Educational Objective
+Program Educational Objective - Our graduates will: □ be valued members of their organizations because of their skills and abilities as mechanical engineers; solve complex technical problems and/or design systems that are useful to society by applying the fundamental scientific principles that underpin the mechanical engineering profession; advance in their chosen career paths by utilizing technical, leadership, communication, and interpersonal skills, with the highest ethical standards; apply their knowledge and skills to successfully practice professions of their apply their knowledge and skills to successfully practice professions of their choice;

-Our graduates will:
+□ professional and personal growth by pursuing or successfully completing an advanced degree, professional development courses, and/or engineering certification;

-- □ be valued members of their organizations because of their skills and abilities as mechanical engineers; - □ solve complex technical problems and/or design systems that are useful to society by applying the fundamental scientific principles that underpin the mechanical engineering profession; - □ apply their knowledge and skills to successfully practice professions other than mechanical engineering if they desire; - □ advance in their chosen career paths by utilizing their technical, communication, interpersonal, and leadership skills; - □ demonstrate the desire for enhancing their personal and professional growth by making progress toward, or successfully completing an advanced degree, and/or professional development courses, and/or engineering certification; - □ be actively engaged in service to their profession and their communities, consistent with the tradition of St. Augustine.
+be actively engaged in service to their profession and their communities, consistent with the tradition of St. Augustine.

 The first two years of the mechanical engineering program are devoted to laying a foundation of mathematics, physical science, and the general engineering sciences.
 The junior and senior years are devoted primarily to mechanical engineering topics.
 The required courses span the field of mechanical engineering, and career/ME electives provide the opportunity to pursue specific areas of the discipline in greater depth.
-The student chooses three courses (9 credit hours) of technical electives plus an additional three credits of a career/free elective.
+The student chooses four courses (12 credit hours) of technical electives plus an additional three credits of a career/free elective.
 The design process is emphasized throughout the program and culminates with a senior year project that requires a synthesis of basic principles learned in previous courses.